samuelxu999/Microservices_dev/Services_dev/TimeBanking/README.md

 ## service_run.sh

-Instruct hwo to run 'docker_exec.sh' to startup services in container.
+Instruct how to run 'docker_exec.sh' to startup services in container.